ArctosDB/documentation-wiki/_how_to/create-a-permit.markdown

 Navigate to the "Find Permit" screen **(Manage Data Menu → Transactions Menu → Find Permit)** and query an existing permit using the fields provided.
 A table will appear that allows you to view the transactions linked to the permit in list format.

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/master/tutorial_images/permit_table.JPG)

-## Edit this Documentation

-If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_how_to/How-to-Create-a-Permit.markdown" target="_blank">here</a>.